-With so many travel tools, services, sites and apps out there, it’s very hard to know which ones are genuinely good, and which ones are mediocre or worse.
-Sadly, most fall into the second category.
+With so many travel tools, services, sites and apps out there, it’s very hard to know which ones are genuinely good and which ones are mediocre or worse.
+Spoiler: most fall into the second category.

-To help out with that, we’ve come up with a short list of our favourite tools and services.
-We’ve only included the ones we regularly use ourselves, and can personally vouch for.
+To help out with that, we’ve come up with a shortlist of our favorite tools and services.
+We’ve only included the ones we regularly use ourselves and can personally vouch for.

 Best Hotel Booking Site: Agoda

-Many governments like to block and censor various websites, and a VPN is the best way to get around most of those barriers.
-Don’t assume it’s just places like China and Iran that do this, by the way — everywhere from France to Australia, the United Kingdom and even the United States have government-mandated censorship in some form.
+Many governments like to block and censor various websites, and a VPN is also the best way to get around most of those barriers.
+Don’t assume it’s just places like China and Iran that do this, by the way.
+Everywhere from France to Australia, the United Kingdom, and even the United States have government-mandated censorship in some form.

-Finally, if you’ve ever tried to access your favourite shows or sites back home while you’re travelling, only to be denied because you’re not in the same country, a VPN can sort that problem out too.
+Finally, if you’ve ever tried to access your favorite shows or sites back home while you’re traveling, only to be denied because you’re not in the same country, a VPN can sort that problem out too.

-So which service do I use?
-I’ve tried several, but when it comes down to it, Tunnelbear is the one I find myself using most often, and recommending to almost every traveller.
+So which service do I prefer?
+I’ve tried several, but when it comes down to it, ProtonVPN is the one I now use consistently, and recommend to almost every traveler.

-Internet speeds don’t take much of a hit when using Tunnelbear, one account covers up to five devices, and the company doesn’t log any details of what customers do with its service.
+Internet speeds don’t take much of a hit when using ProtonVPN, one account covers up to ten devices, and the company doesn’t log any details of what customers do with its service.
 It’s a winner.

 Best Airport Lounge Access Program: Priority Pass